rehive/docs-portal/content/platform/get-started/recommendations.md

 - For user authenticated requests: expect a Rehive auth token to be included in an `Authorization` header and then call the platform to see if it is a real user.
 - For webhook requests: check the `secret` in the `Authorization` header.
 This can also be used to identify webhooks for specific companies.

+#### Use a service user

+**If you are building a backend integration it may be beneficial to use a service user to make requests to the Platform**.
+The service group is specifically designed to support machine users in the Rehive ecosystem.
+Using a service user provides the following benefits:

+- Identify and seperate machine users from actual users.
+- Control access via machine users on a per service basis.
+- Configure fine-grained permissions on a per service basis.
+- Prevent changes on an admin user from impacting API tokens used by machine users.

+You can create and use machine users in the following ways:

+- Manually create a user in the `service` group, attach permissions to that user and then generate an API token for it.
+- Use the extensions ecosystem documented [here](/building/get-started/introduction/).

+When manually creating machine users we recommend adding a service description to the `first_name` field and omitting the email/mobile/username fields as machine users do not need to login or receive notifications.

 #### Use platform idempotency